TheColdZ/Phueffin/README.md

 Rant over?

 Or yeah the name, part of my name can be translated to puffin.
 Maybe it has to change at some point, time will tell.

+Useful commands:
+Want to find the "username" for a server, use this curl command: curl --header "Content-Type: application/json"   --request POST   --data '{"devicetype":"app#some great name"}'   http://<IP-address>/api

+Eventually (maybe) this should be faced out and be replaced with an auto detect upon startup.... low priority for now.